-Pioneer products have a good build quality.
+Pioneer products have good build quality.
 This includes the use of aluminum panels and an excellent finish to protect them for a long time.

 Even beyond the physical build, Pioneer audio devices have improved a lot on the components, which has improved their reliability over the years.

-However, the fact that Pioneer makes different devices is a factor that cannot go without mentioning.
+However, the fact that Pioneer makes different devices is a factor that cannot go without mention.
 While Pioneer AV receivers and car stereos are known for their powerful build quality, some of the other products from the brand are not so durable.